TheJJ/ceph-balancer/README.md

 Ideally, with some further improvements and tuning, it could be integrated in upstream-Ceph as an alternative balancer implementation.

-So if you have any idea and suggestion how to improve things, please submit [pull requests](https://github.com/TheJJ/ceph-balancer/pulls).
+So if you have any idea and suggestion how to improve things, please submit issues and [pull requests](https://github.com/TheJJ/ceph-balancer/pulls).

 ## Contact